hoangvvo/llm-sdk/README.md

 ## Why use llm-sdk

 - Supports multiple LLM providers with a unified API.
 - Handles multiple modalities: Text, Image, and Audio.
-- Supports streaming, including for image and audio.
+Supports streaming.
-- Supports multi-modality tool results (image/audio returned from tools).
+- Supports multi-modality function calling (image/audio returned from tools).
 - Supports citations (RAG) and reasoning for supported models.
 - Reports token usage and calculates the cost of a request when provided with the model’s pricing information.
 - Unified serialization across programming languages (systems in different languages can work together).
 - Integrates OpenTelemetry for tracing.
+- _Zero abstraction_: the agent library is a thin for-loop around the SDK.
+No overcomplex abstractions like chains, graphs, or hidden prompt templates.

 ## LLM SDKs